 Another relatively quick solution for a cooler room is to remove the clutter from your studio.
 If you have boxes and other large items, they’ll keep your garage hot by retaining heat and preventing airflow throughout the room.
 Move the items to another room, such as the basement, attic, or an unused room.
 Or you could take them to a storage facility if there’s one near you and you want to rent a unit.

 For the boxes you keep in the studio, avoid placing them in front of windows and doors because this will prevent good airflow.
 A clean floor and open area in your garage will provide a cooler room.
 Decluttering your studio may have positive mental health effects, too.

 3. Air Conditioners

 An air-conditioning unit is one of the best and most convenient ways to keep your studio cool during the summer.
+Make sure you maintain them with an ac maintenance company such as ecotemphvac.com for their smooth running.
 With modern technology, there are multiple types of units you can utilize.
 You can use the classic window unit if you can plug in the device with electricity.

 A window air conditioner helps cool a single room, such as your studio.
 Another good option, especially if you don’t have a window or a central air system, is a portable air conditioner.

 If you want to lower the temperature, an easy method is to set up blackout curtains on your windows.
 These curtains will sacrifice natural light, but they can be effective if you want to use artificial lighting instead.

 The fabric of blackout curtains is tightly woven, which means the sun’s rays have difficulty getting through to your interior.
 The curtains reflect the outside light (and the heat), leading to a cooler room.